broesler/CppSparse/README.md

 ./test_csparse
 ```

-Then, build and test the Python interface.
-This requires `pip` and `setuptools`:
+Then, build and test the Python interface:

 ```bash
 make python